 On a warm weekend in mid-May, we made an impromptu decision to go to the garden store.
 Several hours (shopping, digging, planting), we had a garden.
 It was later that week that we wondered if we had made a huge mistake (since the latest frost date in our area is typically thought of as Memorial Day, which was about three weeks after our planting).
-Well, as it turns out, we were quite fortunate, and our garden is doing really well, as you can see in this little photo blog entry!
+Well, as it turns out, we were quite fortunate, and our garden is doing really well thanks to the topsoil we used, as you can see in this little photo blog entry!

 Onions that we planted for use as scallions (off frame to the left are some we planted to let grow to full onion size)